 So the next time you’re in the supermarket, think about what companies and products you are going to support.

 Last but not least – Grow your own food organically, of course!
 No area or living situation is too small to start having a go.
 Even if it’s a few pot plants in a sunny room.

 Happy Healthy Eating.

 John spent his childhood in a variety of suburban neighbourhoods.
-It was a fairly uneventful existence, although there was plenty of opportunity roam the streets in packs of kids, to explore far and wide and go fishing.
+It was a fairly uneventful existence, although there were plenty of opportunities to roam the streets in packs of kids, to explore far and wide and go fishing.
 It was during his career as an avionics technician at Air NZ in Wellington, that he started paddling whitewater.
 It became what John lived for.
-An opportunity to take redundancy, took him to Queenstown and the start of a rafting and kayaking way of life.
+An opportunity to take redundancy took him to Queenstown and the start of a rafting and kayaking way of life.
 John spent most of the 90’s overseas rafting and kayaking.
 It was during a season in Nepal, minding his own business, working hard as a good kiwi raft guide does, that he met Becky when they had been assigned to work a trip together.
 Life would never be the same.

-After coming back to Queenstown at the end of the 90’s, all John could think to do was swap seasons and do it all over again- working winters as a ski patroller.
-Marriage, kids ‚two, blonde, mischievous and way too smart (like their Mum), a wonderful few years living in Karamea in summers and Queenstown in winters, has brought him to Kerikeri and his current life as a house husband.
+After coming back to Queenstown at the end of the ’90s, all John could think to do was swap seasons and do it all over again- working winters as a ski patroller.
+Marriage, kids‚ two, blonde, mischievous and way too smart (like their Mum), a wonderful few years living in Karamea in summers and Queenstown in winters, has brought him to Kerikeri and his current life as a house husband.
 John clings precariously to his past life by trying to fit in some heliski guiding in winter.